bcoles/kasld/docs/kaslr.md

   [Default text base](#default-text-base-and-kaslr-alignment).
 - **`IMAGE_ALIGN` / KASLR slot** — the randomization granularity.
 The kernel lands
   at `default + N × IMAGE_ALIGN`; each candidate position is one slot.
-The readout's `Align` column carries it.
+The readout's `Grain` column carries it.
 See
   [Default text base](#default-text-base-and-kaslr-alignment).
 - **search space** — how many slots a quantity could still be in, given the evidence.
 The readout states it against the set the row narrows (`24 of 505`),